 There is much more to video automation than adding subtitles to your videos.
 Using Creatomate's template editor, you can automate almost any type of video, whether it is for social media, marketing, or video personalization.
 Let's stay on subtitles for now.
 But, if you're curious about what else is possible, be sure to check the rest of our video automation tutorials.

-๐ก AI tip: You can also use a text-to-speech tool, like ElevenLabs, to generate AI voice overs.
-Creatomate's auto-transcription feature can then create animated subtitles for these audio files.
-Here's a tutorial with step-by-step instructions.
+💡 AI tip: You can also use a text-to-speech tool, like ElevenLabs, to generate AI voiceovers.
+Then, Creatomate’s auto-transcription feature can add animated subtitles to these audio files.
+Check out this step-by-step tutorial to learn how.

 As you'll likely build a scenario to meet your specific needs, we'll keep the setup simple.
 We'll use a basic trigger to submit a video clip to be transcribed and subtitled.
 Throughout this tutorial, feel free to create a completely different Make.com workflow, with apps such as Google Drive, Airtable, or Facebook.
 It would follow the same general process.